eo-tools/eozilla/docs/contributing.md

 ### Documentation

-The S2GOS client's documentation is built using the [mkdocs](https://www.mkdocs.org/) tool.
+The Eozilla documentation is built using the [mkdocs](https://www.mkdocs.org/) tool.

 With repository root as current working directory: